heritage-happenings/heritage-happenings.github.io/Blog/2025/08/09/2025-08-09-News-Briefs.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3GvNLyIai3w?si=QGQR8iR_6aQ_omEQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-Tom shot a video walking from our house up to Fort Mason.The video runs about 15 minutes and he narrates things of interest.
+Tom shot a video walking from our house up to Francisco Park.
+The loop went from Heritage up Francisco to Francisco Park, then west on Bay Street to Fort Mason, through Fort Mason past the Commanding General's house, and back to Heritage.
+The video runs about 15 minutes and Tom narrates points of interest.
+Tom's video reminds us of how much live in such a pleasant location.
+Where will Tom explore next time?

 ***